trentlarson/endorser-mobile/README.md

 To Release:

+- Next release:
+  - check time interval for background tasks (intervalMinsin App.tsx)

 - Test everything.
 - Update CHANGELOG.md
 - In package.json, update version
-- In App.tsx, ensure intervalMins is 60 * 24
 - Tag
 - (I recommend starting with ios since it takes longer to get approved.)
 - android
   - In android/app/build.gradle, update versionName (to match version in package.json) & versionCode (with build number to match ios)
     - Always increment the versionCode (and ensure you don't already have a larger release in ios, just for consistency's sake).
 It is possible to reuse the versionName.
-  - `cd android; bundle exec fastlane beta; cd ..`
+  - `cd android; bundle ls exec fastlane beta; cd ..`
     - It will prompt for credentials almost immediately.
     - For error: "Keystore file 'endorser-mobile/android/fastlane/../app/google...keystore' not found for signing config 'externalOverride'."
       - Put the google...keystore file in place.